 Milk and Digestion

-Most people digest milk quite easily, which is why it’s so popular for bulking.
+Most people digest milk quite quickly and easily, which is why it’s so popular for bulking.
 It allows us to consume more calories and protein without putting much strain on our digestive system.

 However, milk contains a sugar called lactose.
 To digest that lactose, we use the digestive enzyme lactase, which some people have more of than others.
 If you don’t have enough lactase to digest all the lactose you’re consuming, you’ll start to feel bloated and nauseous.